 Here I am sharing you a keyword overview image from SEMRush for the primary keyword weight loss foods.
 The primary or the focus keyword is the one which you want to rank for often when a user searches.

 With that, you can find related keywords or LSI keywords to spread it throughout your content.
 By which, your post or page will rank for multiple keywords.
+There are many free keyword tools which you can get help with.

 #4 Performing Competitor Analysis